Trading In Futures At A Glance

 By return, that means that the stock or stocks may move in a different direction to the futures, that individualistic price action is known as Alpha and the propensity of a stock to move in line with the market is its Beta.
 Traders may try to isolate these components by being long the future and short the stocks and vice versa.

-The short answer is yes you can, but you will need the same skill sets and discipline required to trade any other financial markets to trade futures.
+Yes you can, but you will need the same skill sets and discipline required to trade any other financial markets to trade futures.

 Do your homework, get to know your markets and products, always be disciplined around position sizing, risk and money management, don’t overtrade and do respect your stop losses.